vocdoni/docs/src/about-us/development-guidelines.md

 - **Integration**: where individual units and components are combined and tested as a group with a clear scope.
 Usually using multiple packages.
     - example:
         - https://github.com/vocdoni/vocdoni-node/tree/master/test
 - **End-to-end**: uses a service that is not in the repo, and performs the full flow.
-Can test the user behaviour.
+Can test the user behavior.
     - examples:
-        - The docker-compose test suit on vocdoni-node: https://github.com/vocdoni/vocdoni-node/tree/master/dockerfiles/testsuite
+        - The docker-compose test suite on vocdoni-node: https://github.com/vocdoni/vocdoni-node/tree/master/dockerfiles/testsuite

 Priority of test layers: